aghaynes/simulacrumWorkflowR/paper.md

 The difference between the syntax is important to consider when writing the queries to the SQLite database and submitting the queries for execution on an Oracle server.
 To ensure compatibility with the servers at NHS, it is highly recommended to minimize SQL queries.

-Compute: While the time management function can provide an indication of the analysis being able to pass the three-hour time limit on NHS servers (@national2022guide) , there will likely be a difference between the user's local machine and the servers of NHS in terms of the time for the computation.
-It Is advised to divide the analysis into parts, to make sure some of the analysis can be returned.
+Time Management: o	While Simulacrum facilitates SQL query testing, time estimates for queries may not align with CAS performance due to its larger dataset.
+Similarly, code adjustments will take time that is unaccounted for in this.
+However, the package remains beneficial for testing time for other aspects of R scripts and to understand which analysis are time consuming.
+Therefor It Is advised to divide the analysis into parts, to make sure some of the analysis can be returned.
 An example of divided analyses can be found in @nielsen2024simulacrum.

 # Acknowledgements
 Jakob Skelmose and Jennifer Bartell acknowledge support from the Health Data Science Sandbox (https://hds-sandbox.github.io) funded by the Novo Nordisk Fonden (NNF20OC0063268).
 Martin Bøgsted and Rasmus Rask acknowledge support from the SE3D project (Synthetic health data: ethical deployment and dissemination via deep learning approaches) funded by the Novo Nordisk Fonden (NNF23OC0083510).